 Research at the Carter

 The Carter’s research facilities include a library of over 150,000 items, archives with both institutional and private papers, and a Study Room where you can view artwork up close.
-Plus there is always something exciting on view in the Reading Room, from rare periodicals and original artist books to delicate drawings and archival documents.
+Plus there is always something exciting on view, from the latest periodicals and rare illustrated books to delicate drawings and archival documents.

 Reading Room and Study Room Hours